kshapovalenko/Neureality-Hack-CortexType/README.md

 ## Background and Objectives

-CortexType revolutionizes the way individuals with severe physical disabilities communicate with the world.
-Harnessing the power of Brain-Computer Interface (BCI) technology, this project focuses on the P300 brainwave, a specific electrical signal emitted by the brain.
-By interpreting these signals, CortexType allows users to type text on a computer using their thoughts alone.
-This approach offers a new realm of independence and interaction for those who face challenges with conventional communication methods.

-The project is implemented as part of [Neureality Hackathon](https://neureality-cu.github.io/Neureality/hackathon.html).
+CortexType, a project part of the [Neureality Hackathon](https://neureality-cu.github.io/Neureality/hackathon.html), uses Brain-Computer Interface (BCI) technology to enable typing via thoughts.
+Focusing on the P300 brainwave, it empowers individuals with severe physical disabilities to communicate without physical movement.
+This innovative method not only eases computer interaction but also significantly enhances environmental connectivity.

 ## EEG Device and Data Collection
-The data was collected lively via the [8-channel EEG Unicorn Hybrid Black](https://www.gtec.at/product/unicorn-hybrid-black/).
+Data for the project was collected live using the [g.tec Unicorn Hybrid Black Headset](https://www.gtec.at/product/unicorn-hybrid-black/).
+This 8-channel EEG device captures brainwave signals, essential for the functionality of CortexType.

 ## Repository Structure
 This repository contains the following files and directories: